 The necklace, given to Plant’s wife Maisie, was worth just over £1 million at the time, but when it was sold 40 years later, it made a mere £100,000.
 To compare, the building today is worth millions of pounds.

-When cultured, pearls are formed with a bead nucleus (nucleated cultured pearls) or without one (non-nucleated cultured pearl).
-It is not always easy to recognize whether a pearl has a bead nucleus, but one test that can be used is known as candling.
+Cultured pearls are formed with a bead nucleus (nucleated cultured pearls) or without one (non-nucleated cultured pearl).
+It is not always easy to recognise whether a pearl has a bead nucleus, but one test that can be used is known as candling.

 Pearls can come in any shape or form.
-The most coveted shape is round, however, they can be off-round, oval, flattened, an indefinable shape only known as baroque, or anything else you can imagine.
-Beaded cultured pearls with take the shape of the nucleus.
-In fifth century China, they were using small Buddha medallions for their nuclei.
+The most coveted shape is round; however, they can be off-round, oval, flattened, an indefinable shape known as baroque, or anything else you can imagine.

 Cover image: Pearls photographed by Gem-A's Pat Daly.